-A group of committed parishioners has recently secured a lottery grant to renovate the ancient St Andrew's Church in Dalton le Dale near Seaham in the north east.
-With the fabric of the building now secure, they are putting in place a lively programme of activity for local people.
-My role is to help them tell the story of the project in a final report for the National Lottery Heritage Fund.
+A group of committed parishioners secured a lottery grant to renovate the ancient St Andrew's Church in Dalton le Dale near Seaham in the north east.
+They also ran a lively programme of community events.
+My role was to help them tell the story of the project in a final report for the National Lottery Heritage Fund.

 Aberdeen Art Gallery

 Anthony D'Offay's gift of 50 'artist rooms' to Tate and National Galleries Scotland in 2008 has introduced modern and contemporary art to new - and especially younger - audiences all over the UK.
-Sarah Boiling, Felicity Woolf and I have been commissioned to examine the legacy of the current programme and consider how the existing touring model might change as the project enters its next phase.
+Sarah Boiling, Felicity Woolf and I were commissioned to examine the impact of the programme and consider how the existing touring model might change as the project entered its next phase.

 Artists Access to Art Colleges

 Sharpe's Pottery Museum in Swadlincote occupies the site of what was once a leading manufacturer and exporter of sanitary ware.
-Now a museum and community resource, it has secured funding from the National Lottery Heritage Fund to refresh its vision and values, and provide training for trustees.
-Felicity Woolf, Mike Woodward and I are carrying out this work in 2018-20.
+Now a museum and community resource, it secured funding from the National Lottery Heritage Fund to refresh its vision and values, and provide training for trustees.
+Felicity Woolf, Mike Woodward and I carried out this work in 2018-20.

-Contemporary Visual Arts Network - East Midlands fosters collaboration between artists, curators and academics, with ongoing financial support from Arts Council England.
-To help its director and steering group think about the future, I collated feedback, data and other evidence relating to CVAN EM's achievements between 2015 and 2018.
-This culminated in a report which will underpin planning, fundraising and advocacy.
+Contemporary Visual Arts Network - East Midlands (CVAN - EM) fosters collaboration between artists, curators and academics, with ongoing financial support from Arts Council England.
+To help its director and steering group plan for the future, I collated feedback, data and other evidence relating to CVAN EM's achievements between 2015 and 2018.
+This culminated in a report to guide future decision-making, fundraising and advocacy.

-The purpose of this project was to help the Group for Education in Museums strengthen its overall business model by aligning its training offer with the needs of the heritage learning workforce.
-In early 2018 our consultancy team (Felicity Woolf, Mike Woodward and Emma Hutson) examined the wider landscape of CPD provision in heritage education, assessed the potential for an online distance learning offer and made recommendations about GEM's future as a provider of professional development.
+The purpose of this project was to help the Group for Education in Museums (GEM) strengthen its overall business model by aligning its training offer with the needs of the heritage learning workforce.
+Our consultancy team (Felicity Woolf, Mike Woodward and Emma Hutson) examined the wider landscape of CPD provision in heritage education, assessed the potential for an online distance learning offer and made recommendations about GEM's future as a provider of professional development.